Colin-b/httpx_auth/README.md

 > Version 1.0.0 will be released once httpx is considered as stable (release of 1.0.0).
 >
-> However current state can be considered as stable.
+> However, current state can be considered as stable.

 Provides authentication classes to be used with [`httpx`][1] [authentication parameter][2].